-Khichdi is prepared slightly differently depending on what region you’re from in India.
+Depending on what region you’re from in India, Khichdi is prepared slightly differently.
 Below is how my family makes this dish: with a few simple spices and plenty of ghee.
 The great thing is that this recipe is easily customizable, so feel free to add ginger, garlic, green chilies, or more spices if you wish.
 I almost always add chopped green chilies to my husband’s bowl – but that’s true of almost everything I make.